 Does the EU AI Act apply to my voice bot?

-If the call touches an EU citizen — yes.
-Article 50 takes effect August 2, 2026, and requires clear disclosure that the user is interacting with an AI system.
-Penalties are up to €20 M or 4% of global annual revenue.
+If the call touches an EU person — yes.
+Article 50 transparency obligations apply from August 2, 2026 and require clear disclosure that the user is interacting with an AI system; the May 2026 Omnibus gives systems already on the market until December 2, 2026 for machine-readable marking.
 Disclose in the greeting, log the transcript, and keep the recording.

 How do AI call assistants handle multiple languages?